pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_triage_update.hbs.md

 ## Impact Analysis Justifications \-\-justification

-The rationale of why the impact analysis state was asserted
+The rationale of why the impact analysis state was asserted is described here:

 - code_not_present = the code is removed or tree-shaked.
 - code_not_reachable = the vulnerable code is not invoked at runtime.